 Do you want to study abroad but don’t know where to start? we’ve got you covered.
 Download our Free Leverage Edu App, which offers a one-stop destination for all your study abroad requirements.
 Start your journey, track your progress, grow with the community and so much more!

 What is UCAS and How does it Work?

-UCAS, which stands for Universities and Colleges Admissions Service, is an organisation based in the UK which acts as a centralised service for admission to all the British universities for any undergraduate course of study.
+UCAS, which stands for Universities and Colleges Admissions Service, is an organization based in the UK that acts as a centralized service for admission to all the British universities for any undergraduate course of study.
 All domestic and international applicants have to send their applications to their chosen universities in the UK through the official UCAS website.
 This is a simple way through which your application is shared with different universities in the UK through a single process, instead of separately applying for each course at different universities.
-Also, the students can check out different subjects, courses, eligibility criteria, deadlines etc. at the UCAS website before applying.
+Also, the students can check out different subjects, courses, eligibility criteria, deadlines, etc. at the UCAS website before applying.

 UCAS Application Process